 If you think Massachusetts’ culture begins and ends with Boston’s epic St. Patrick’s Day parade, you’re missing out on the melting pot of cultures that make up the Bay State.
 You can get a taste of multicultural Massachusetts with some dim sum in Boston’s Chinatown or homemade Italian pasta in the North End.
-Take a walking tour of Jewish Cuisine; the walking burns off the latkes!
-For non-latke-related walking, check out the moving Black History Trail in Nantucket or the enlightening Native Plymouth Tour, a tour through “America’s Hometown” from a Native American perspective.
-Around here, we celebrate multiculturalism in ways small and big, like the annual Multicultural Festival of Cape Cod and Massachusetts Multicultural Film Festival at UMASS Amherst.
+Check out the moving Black History Trail in Nantucket.
+Around here, we celebrate multiculturalism in ways small and big, like the Massachusetts Multicultural Film Festival at UMASS Amherst.

 MUSEUMS AND CULTURAL CENTERS

 Boston & Nantucket: The Museum of African American History is dedicated to preserving, conserving and accurately interpreting the contributions of African Americans in New England from the colonial period through the 19th century.